boxyhq/website/guides/jackson/remix.md

 </TabItem>
 <TabItem value="02" label="Embed SAML SP">

 Point the `issuer` to the app url.
-We are also setting a name for the strategy here inorder for us to point to the right one in the demo.
+We are also setting a name for the strategy here in order for us to point to the right one.

 auth.server.ts: https://github.com/boxyhq/jackson-remix-auth/blob/main/app/auth.server.ts